How Do I Become an Athletic Administrator?

 In every case, athletic administrators oversee an athletic department: managing its budgets, developing its talent, organizing its training schedules, and maintaining rules compliance.
 Furthermore, a school’s athletic administrator needs to ensure that the sports program is integrating with the school’s wider curriculum and contributing to the positive development of the students the school serves.

-If you’re interested in athletic administration, there’s a good chance you thrive on a sense of competition and being average just isn’t good enough.
-Check out our step-by-step guide to not only find out how to become an athletic administrator, but how to become one of the best.
+If you’re interested in athletic administration, there’s a good chance you thrive on a sense of competition, and being average just isn’t good enough.
+Check out our step-by-step guide to not only find out how to become an athletic administrator but also how to become one of the best.

 Featured Sports Management & Marketing Programs